frabjous/open-guide-editor/doc/installation.md

 If anyone wants me to create a `.desktop` file for OGE so it can be put into Desktop Environment menus easily, let me know.

-## Installation on a Public-Facing Web-server
+## Installation on a Public-facing Web-server

 Installation as part of a web project that allows for remote use is mostly the same as installation for personal use.
 You can follow the steps of the procedure described [above](#user-content-steps-to-install).